 X- Oh!
 So you put those pics and post on Facebook..

-This is more or less the kind of conversation I have when I talk about my work.
-There is a lot of ignorance when it comes to Digital Marketing; however it gets compounded when I say that I am a soloprenuer working from home.
+This is more or less the conversation I have when I talk about my work.
+There is a lot of ignorance when it comes to Digital Marketing; however, it gets compounded when I say that I am a soloprenuer working from home.
 People just assume that I am someone who likes random posts on Facebook 24*7 and gets paid for it!

 This Independence Day I want to clear some myths associated with being a Digital Marketer.
-When I say I am a digital marketer and I work from home, these are some of the hilarious myths that I need to battle
+When I say I am a digital marketer and I work from home, these are some hilarious myths that I need to battle.

 Oh!
 You work from Home – (so you don’t work at all)

-Somehow even today, people assume that those who work from home only eat-sleep and work in their pajamas!
-It is also assumed that ‘work’ is something that is done as per convenience.
-I mean in today’s day and age when more and more work is going global and people are working remotely, how can people even assume that a person will be paid just for sitting and home and opening a laptop is beyond me.
+Somehow, even today, people assume that those who work from home only eat-sleep and work in their pajamas!
+They also assume ‘work’ is something that is done as per convenience.
+I mean in today’s day and age when more and more work is going global and people are working remotely, how can people even assume that they will pay a person just for sitting at home and opening a laptop is beyond me.
 According to a recent study, people who work from home end up working more.

 Digital Marketer.. what? – So you are online on FB and get paid for that!

 This is one myth that I am asked regularly.
 People just assume that I sit and like + comment on Facebook or any other social media of my choice and get paid for it!
-I mean that could be a dream job, but I do much more than that.
-I have even been asked why don’t I do this on the side and take another full-time job!
-Fun fact – If this kind of work is supposed to yield results it needs a lot of effort and focus.
+I mean, that could be a dream job, but I do much more than that.
+They have even asked me why don’t I do this on the side and take another full-time job!
+Fun fact – If this kind of work is supposed to yield results, it needs a lot of effort and focus.
 It is just like any other full-time job.